Niksha36/DreamNews/README.md

 In this project i use news api of NewsAPI site: https://newsapi.org/

-# All features that were applyed in this project
+# Features that were applyed in this project

 1)MVVM architecture